USMNT heats up, shuts out Honduras in frigid World Cup qualifier

 To combat the cold, U.S. players were given compression shirts and tights, thermal head covers, gloves, topical heating cream and insole foot warmers (supplied by the Minnesota Vikings).

-Goalkeeper Matt Turner used a quarterback’s hand pouch, also provided by the NFL team, but two minutes into the match, was told by referee Oshane Nation to remove it.
+Goalkeeper Matt Turner used a quarterback’s hand pouch, also provided by the NFL team, but two minutes into the match, he was told by referee Oshane Nation to remove it.

 He tried staying warm by tucking his gloved hands into his pants and, when the ball was pinned in the other end, sliding back and forth laterally.
 During an injury break, he rushed to the sideline, where the staff wrapped him in a blanket.